An Introduction To Healthy Keto

 cheese such as Gouda, Mozzarella, Camembert, halloumi, feta, cheddar, parmesan, and more,

-other dairy products such as high-fat cream [whipping cream], plain greek yogurt, cream cheese, cottage cheese
+other dairy products such as high-fat cream [whipping cream], plain greek yogurt, cream cheese, and cottage cheese

 nuts, nut butters, seeds,